Mtsumi/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 1. Run inline

 ### 1-run_inline is a Shell script that runs a Python script saved in the environment variable $PYCODE

+## 2. Hello, print

+### 2-print.py is a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.